evannetwork/vade-evan-old/README.md

 Creating a VC currently has three requirements:

-- and [evan.network] identity for the VC issuer, which means, we also have
+- an [evan.network] identity for the VC issuer, which means, we also have
-  - an DID document for for the issuer of our VC
+  - a DID document for the issuer of our VC
   - a 64B private key as `str`, used to create the `proof` property (of course not IN the DID document ;))
   - a way to identify this key, as the `ethereumAddress` of it is IN the DID document
 - an `id` for the VC - as the VCs created with `vade-evan` are currently not stored onchain, we cannot rely on automatic ID generation (`id` can currently be anything, but you should try to avoid reusing IDs to avoid overriding your documents locally)